rks101/jee/README.md

 ----

-## IIT-JEE timeline over the years
+## IIT JEE timeline over the years

 The IIT story began in May 1950 when the first institution was establish at Kharagpur, West Bengal, at the site of the former Hijli Detention Camp.
 That site is still visible at campus main building pictures.
 IIT Kharagpur (IIT KGP) was formally inaugurated as an IIT on August 18, 1951.
 Subsequently, in the next 10 years, four more IITs came up.
 IIT Bombay was established in 1958, IIT Madras and IIT Kanpur in 1959, and IIT Delhi in 1961.
 IIT Guwahati came up in 1994.